jcnaud/snippet/languages/python/flask/README.md

 ## Context
-Flask is a samll web framework to make API REST
+Flask is a small web framework to make API REST

 ## Dependancy of this snippet
 Intall dependancy of this project: